Anirudh-180707/TechnoHacks_Internship_Projects/TechnoHacks_Task1/README.md

 2. Open the **Task1_Personal_Portfolio** folder.
 3. Open `index.html` in any modern web browser.

+## Pages

+* **index.html** – Home page featuring the portfolio overview, skills, and project highlights.
+* **about.html** – Contains personal information, educational background, and career objectives.
+* **contact.html** – Displays contact details for communication.
+* **style.css** – Provides styling, responsive layouts, and visual enhancements for all pages.

 ## Learning Outcomes

-* Creating semantic HTML page structures
+* Building multi-page websites using HTML
-* Building responsive layouts using CSS
+* Creating responsive layouts with CSS
+* Organizing website content effectively
-* Designing a modern portfolio interface
+* Designing a clean and user-friendly interface
-* Organizing web content into meaningful sections

 ## Future Improvements

-* Add JavaScript for enhanced interactivity
+* Add JavaScript for enhanced interactivity.
-* Include a downloadable resume
+* Integrate a functional contact form.
-* Add project filtering
+* Include project filtering and animations.
-* Integrate a working contact form
-* Deploy using GitHub Pages or Netlify
+* Deploy the website using GitHub Pages or Netlify.

 ## Author